dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 While there are many ways to design a chess game using the ECS model, we'll follow this approach:

-> every board square (e.g., A1) will be treated as an entity.
+> Every square of the chess board (e.g., A1) will be treated as an entity.
 If a piece exists on a square, the square entity will hold that piece.

 First, add this basic component to `components.cairo` file.
 If you are not familar with component syntax in Dojo engine, go back to this [chapter](../../framework/cairo/components.md).